 The turtles, one green and six Kemp’s ridleys, were celebrities if for only moments as their handlers released them amid cheers and a barrage of photographs from gathered beachgoers.

-“We’ve got a pretty nice following today,” Christy Bright, park manager at Point Lookout, said.
+“We’ve got a pretty nice following today,” said Christy Bright, park manager at Point Lookout.

-She said park staff informed visitors about the turtle release and posted signs on buildings at the park.
-They used an intercom system at the beach to alert visitors, through a Spanish language translator, as the release was about to begin Saturday afternoon.
+She said that park staff informed visitors about the turtle release and posted signs on buildings at the park.
+They used an intercom system at the beach to alert visitors, through a Spanish language translator, when the release was about to begin Saturday afternoon.

 Three of the turtles came from the National Aquarium in Baltimore; they marked the 100th, 101st and 102nd successfully rehabilitated marine animals for the organization.

 The other turtles were released by staff from the National Marine Life Center in Buzzards Bay, Mass., which helps stranded or distressed sea turtles.

 A particularly cold 2012 season stunned sea turtles in record numbers, according to the aquarium.
 The aquarium in Baltimore helped by taking in 13 sea turtles for rehabilitation last December.